wiseman-timelord/MaNTella-Launcher/README.md

 ## Requirements
 1. **Powerful Computer**: Running Fallout 4/Skyrim and interference on models can be intensive.
-2. **Python Environment**: "Mantella requires Python 3.11" and the same libraries as in the original Mantella `requirements.txt`.
+2. **Python Environment**: "Mantella-Local-Launcher requires Python 3.11", but Ensure that it was installed to the default directory or the default directory for all users.
+3. **Python Libraries**: The same libraries as Mantella listed in `requirements.txt`.
 3. **Language Model**: Search [HuggingFace](https://huggingface.co) for a `.Gguf` model such as, llama 3 or llama 3.1, 4.xGB VRam Free for Q3 or 5.xGB VRam free for Q4, and for shared GPU this is in addition to whatever Fallout 4 consumes of your Vram.
 4. **Operating System**: Compatible with Windows 7 through Windows 11; administrative privileges may be needed.
 5. **xVASynth Installation**: Must be installed and correctly configured in the specified directory.